DNAScanner/BATch-Coding/SelectionMenu v2/README.md

 # SelectionMenu v2

 ## About this project
-This project is an upgraded Version of the [original one](https://github.com/DNAScanner/BATch-Coding/tree/main/SelectionMenu), also by me.
+This project is an upgraded Version of the [original one](https://github.com/DNAScanner/BATch-Coding/tree/main/SelectionMenu), also by me

 ## How to use